-The figures on the following page demonstrate the impact of economic crises.
-Public uncertainty deters hiring and investment in business and the community.
-Coupled with the length and depth of the most recent recession, and compared with other recessions, it is no wonder that recovery is taking longer than anticipated by some and affecting lifestyles in locales like Pasco County.
+The figures on the next page demonstrate the impact of past and current economic crises and concerns.
+In 2014, economic policy concerns remained higher than in the 2007, when there was much discussion in the media about the housing bubble getting ready to burst.
+Public uncertainty in the years since then, speculation and recent changes in minimum wage and overtime laws, and national political polarization in a presidential election year deter hiring and investment in business and the community.
+Coupled with the length and depth of the fallout of the most recent recession, and compared with other recessions, recovery is taking longer than anticipated by some, is volatile, and affects lifestyles in locales like Pasco County.